+Yes!
 There are other viruses and illnesses that you should be concerned about.
-Since I used to be on planes much too often, I learned to take better care of myself so I can be healthy.
+Since I can be on planes much too often, I learned to take better care of myself so I can be healthy.
 Although there are some viruses that are too strong, like COVID-19, there are plenty of illnesses that you can prevent with simple steps.
 Now it’s even more important to be extra careful, because it can be quite a challenge to get the medical care you need, especially if you’re in a city or country you don’t know or if you don’t speak the language.
 Another important tip: find out before you travel whether you will need to self-isolate or quarantine.

-5 Tips to stay healthy when you travel
+6 Tips to stay healthy when you travel

-Here are my top 5 tips to stay healthy when traveling:
+Here are my top tips to stay healthy when traveling:

 - Plan your meals and where you will eat them.
 It’s always nice to explore new places when you travel, but avoid skipping meals or waiting too long to grab a bite to eat.
 You might be in an area that doesn’t offer many dining options.
 That’s why when we travel as a family, I always make sure we have a good breakfast to hold us up until we can stop for lunch.
-It’s also a great idea to carry snacks with you, like protein bars or trail mix.
+It’s also a great idea to carry healthy snacks with you, like protein bars or trail mix.
 Keep in mind that each city and state has different mandates, so eating out might be harder than usual.

 - Wash your hands!
 It still surprises me how often we forget this simple tip.
 When you travel, it’s even more important.
 Soap and water are still the gold standard, but alcohol-based hand sanitizers are a great second choice.
 Some people also use wipes to clean their plane armrests, safety belts and trays.
 Now a new study found airport security bins to be even filthier than public restrooms, so it’s a great idea to wash your hands as soon as you pass the TSA checkpoint.

 - Take calculated risks when eating out.
 Part of the joy of traveling is trying new foods, but instead of eating everything everywhere, be selective.
 If the temperatures are hot, avoid creamy sauces and mayonnaise, because they spoil easily.
 Raw vegetables can also be contaminated in certain areas of the world, so prefer veggies that are steamed or peeled.
-Until the pandemic is over, I personally would avoid enclosed spaces whenever possible.

 Have a plan in case you do get sick